HarshadaRaut234/N-body_simulator/README.md

 All values are in SI units.

 ## Future Improvements
-1. Try implementing RK4 integration for better accuracy (currently uses Verlet & Euler).<br>
+1. Try implementing RK4 integration for better accuracy.<br>
 2. Improve collision handling.